AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/DOCTOR] [t/TAG]…​ [med/MEDICINE]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A patient can have any number of tags/medicines (including 0).

-Color legend: 🔴 allergy, 🔵 normal, 🟢 medicine — tags and medicines are colour-coded in the UI to improve readability.

 To create a red allergy tag, use `t/allergy` when adding a patient.
-Any tag starting with "allergy" will appear red in the interface.
+Any tags that with "allergy" will appear red in the interface.
 </div>

 Examples: